sanger-tol/treeval/README.md

   > Generates syntenic alignments between other high quality genomes via Minimap2.

-- ANCESTRAL ELEMENT ANALYSIS
+- BUSCO_ANNOTATION

   > Lepidopteran Element Analysis.
-Using BUSCO and custom python scripts to parse ancestral lep genes.
+Using BUSCO and custom python scripts to parse ancestral Lepidoptera gene.
 This will eventually have a number of clade specific sub-workflows.
+  > BUSCO genes extraction based on BUSCO full_table.tsv.

 - LONGREAD_COVERAGE (r)